nasa-jpl/ION-DTN/gh-pages/docs/AMS-Programmer-Guide.md

  identifies this continuum

- neighbor: a Boolean indication ("1" or "0") of whether or not this is a neighboring continuum \[If omitted, the continuum is by default assumed to be a neighbor -- that is, an implicit neighbor="1" attribute is the default.\]
+ neighbor: a Boolean indication ("1" or "0") of whether or not this is a neighboring continuum [If omitted, the continuum is by default assumed to be a neighbor -- that is, an implicit neighbor="1" attribute is the default.]

  desc: a brief textual description of this continuum

- [csendpoint]{.underline}: configuration server endpoint specification (i.e., network location of configuration server)
+ [csendpoint] : configuration server endpoint specification (i.e., network location of configuration server)

  Attributes:

- epspec: PTS-specific endpoint specification string (to be more fully documented in a later edition of this [Programmer's Guide]{.underline})
+ epspec: PTS-specific endpoint specification string (to be more fully documented in a later edition of this [Programmer's Guide] )

- [application]{.underline}: defines an application Attributes:
+ [application] : defines an application Attributes:

  name: name of application

- [venture]{.underline}: defines a venture (an instance of an application) Attributes:
+ [venture] : defines a venture (an instance of an application) Attributes:

- nbr: the number that identifies this venture
+ [nbr]: the number that identifies this venture

- appname: the name of the application served by this venture
+ [appname]: the name of the application served by this venture

- authname: the name of the authority responsible for this instance of this application
+ [authname]: the name of the authority responsible for this instance of this application

- net_config: the configuration ("mesh" or "tree") of the RAMS network comprising all AMS continua that participate in this venture. \[If omitted, the RAMS network configuration is by default assumed to be a mesh.\]
+ [net_config]: the configuration ("mesh" or "tree") of the RAMS network comprising all AMS continua that participate in this venture.
+If omitted, the RAMS network configuration is by default assumed to be a mesh.

- gweid: a string identifying the endpoint for the local continuum's RAMS gateway within the RAMS network for this venture; default is "bp@ipn:*local_continuum_nbr*.*venture_nbr*"
+ [gweid]: a string identifying the endpoint for the local continuum's RAMS gateway within the RAMS network for this venture; default is "bp@ipn:*local_continuum_nbr*.*venture_nbr*"